Spatiotemporal spectral transfers in fluid dynamics: Introduction

-To further aid in the interpretation of temporal and spatio-temporal spectral transfers, we investigate the effect of a mean flow.
-When there is a mean flow, we may invoke Taylor's hypothesis \citep{Taylor38,Lumley1965,Hill1996,Dosio2005,Bahraminasab2008,DelAlamo2009,Moin2009}, which states that small-scale structures are advected without significant distortion by the large-scale mean flow.
-In other words, at sufficiently small scales the turbulent structures appear to translate uniformly at the mean velocity $\bU$.
+To further aid in the interpretation of temporal and spatiotemporal spectral transfers, we investigate the effect of a mean flow.
+When there is a mean flow, one may invoke Taylor's hypothesis \citep{Taylor38,Lumley1965,Hill1996,Dosio2005,Bahraminasab2008,DelAlamo2009,Moin2009, Matthaeus2010, Servidio2011}, which states that small-scale structures with long lifetimes are advected without significant distortion by the large-scale, fast mean flow.
+In other words, at sufficiently small scales the turbulent structures appear to translate uniformly at the sufficiently high mean velocity $\bU$.
 Under this assumption, there is a mapping between spatial and temporal Fourier modes given by $\omega = \bk\cdot\bU$, where $\omega$ is frequency.
-We calculate this mapping in the framework of spatio-temporal transfers by approximating a mean flow with a Galilean transformation of a fluid's velocity field and comparing this boosted velocity field to a reference velocity field.
+This assumption is used to study the behavior of a variety of turbulent fluids at different time scales; examples include ocean currents, convective currents in the atmosphere, and plasma flows from the Sun.
+In this paper, we calculate this mapping in the framework of spatiotemporal transfers by approximating a mean flow with a Galilean transformation of a fluid's velocity field and comparing this boosted velocity field to a reference velocity field.

-Analysis of Taylor's hypothesis brings to light questions about the locality of spatio-temporal transfers as a result of a mean flow.
-To further study this locality, we introduce spatio-temporal triad interactions, which are a generalization of the wavenumber triad interactions introduced by \citet{kraichnan67}.
-We also discuss other uses and properties of these spatio-temporal triad interactions.
+Analysis of Taylor's hypothesis brings to light questions about the locality of spatiotemporal transfers as a result of a mean flow.
+To further study this locality, we introduce spatiotemporal triad interactions, which are a generalization of the wavenumber triad interactions introduced by \citet{kraichnan67}.
+We also discuss other uses and properties of these spatiotemporal triad interactions.

-To illustrate the use of spatio-temporal spectral transfers, we apply the diagnostic to a simple fluid system: a modified version of the incompressible two-dimensional Navier--Stokes equation~\citep[for reviews of two-dimensional turbulence see][]{ Tabeling02,Kellay02,Kraichnan80, Boffetta12}.
-Motivated by the utility of diagnosing \emph{spatial} spectral transfers in systems where energy and enstrophy are injected within a narrow range of wavenumber ~\citep[recent examples include][]{Danilov2001,Chen03,Babiano2005,Chen06,Boffetta07,Xiao09,Dritschel2009}, we choose to study the \emph{spatio-temporal} spectral transfers in a system where energy and enstrophy are injected within a narrow range of wavenumber \emph{and frequency}.
+To illustrate the use of spatiotemporal spectral transfers, we apply the diagnostic to a simple fluid system: a modified version of the incompressible two-dimensional Navier--Stokes equation~\citep[for reviews of two-dimensional turbulence see][]{ Tabeling02,Kellay02,Kraichnan80, Boffetta12}.
+Motivated by the utility of diagnosing \emph{spatial} spectral transfers in systems where energy and enstrophy are injected within a narrow range of wavenumber ~\citep[recent examples include][]{Danilov2001,Chen03,Babiano2005,Chen06,Boffetta07,Xiao09,Dritschel2009}, we choose to study the \emph{spatiotemporal} spectral transfers in a system where energy and enstrophy are injected within a narrow range of wavenumber \emph{and frequency}.
 As such, we apply a forcing that is approximately sinusoidal in space and time.